hackclub/hackclub/playbook/workshops/portfolio/README.md

 ## Pixels

-Lets change the units from a percentage to pixels.
+Let's change the units from a percentage to pixels.
 This will now set the width of the image to always be `200px` or 200 pixels no matter the size of the page.